-We have a dedicated Support Team and have systems in place for reasonable adjustments in both classroom and assessment settings.
+We have a dedicated Support Teams and systems in place for reasonable adjustments in both classroom and assessment settings.
 Students are encouraged and assisted with DSA applications to help them access government-funded support.

-We have a full time Learning Support advisor who can help you with study skills and preparing for those important written assessments.
+We also have in-house Learning Support advisors who can help you with study skills and preparing for those important written assessments.

 Film In Colour is a society formed by Screen and Film School Brighton as safe space for students of colour to share their experiences, culture and build friendships in an environment where they felt isolated.

 - To offer a safe place for everyone to belong

 - To build a community to enable people to speak freely and honestly about diversity and their experiences with racism

 - To offer a platform for POC to get opportunities in the industry that aren’t available elsewhere

 - To encourage collaboration and be able to meet with other POC between the schools (BIMM and ICTheatre)

 - To project our place of inclusivity onto film school to influence actual change